 Iconic San Francisco trolley car

-The Hornblower Cable Car is SO San Francisco.
-Though this one looks like the cable car mentioned above, it’s a motorized road vehicle.
+A trolley is SO San Francisco Though this one looks like the cable car mentioned above, it’s a motorized road vehicle.

 And it’s a completely novel transportation experience!
 It’s honestly so full of charm.
 You can privately charter the trolley and it’s great for SF City Hall weddings.